Projects and priorities

 Although there are different climates and climate changes in the northern European regions, they will benefit from exchanging expertise and experience when planning sustainable adaptation measures.

-The project will develop:
+The project has developed

 - Risk and vulnerability assessment procedures regarding cultural heritage sites/cultural environments